Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Overview

 \subsection{Operations}

-The \coreEff language also features explicit \emph{operations}.
-The operations are used to model both external effects such as state, input/output or randomness, and user-defined effects such as exceptions, non-determinism, or multi-threading.
-As an example, assume an operation \effcode{Random : bool} that produces random boolean values each time when triggered.

-Operations are tracked in the aforementioned dirt, which is a set $\set{\op_1, \dots, \op_n }$ that overapproximates the effects a program can perform.
-To account for effects coming from elsewhere, the general form of a dirt is $\ops \cup \dirtvar$, where $\ops$ is a set of that may occur, and $\dirtvar$ is a \emph{row} variable capturing all other unlisted operations, for example the ones coming from an argument of a higher-order function.
+To account for both operations and dirt parameters, the general form of a dirt is $\ops \cup \dirtvar$, where $\dirtvar$ is a \emph{row} parameter capturing all operations not listed in $\ops$.

-In \eff, operations are triggered through the \effcode{perform} keyword.
 For example, here is a program that applies a given function to its argument with some probability: \begin{efflisting} let apply_randomly f x = if (perform Random) then f x else x \end{efflisting} Simplification of type constraints removes all of them and the type of \effcode{apply_randomly} is: